 It took us more than 20 years to locate a suitable flown artifact from Glenn's flight since almost nothing (except flown dollar bills) is on the market.
 According to our research we are the only supplier in the world now that can offer you a flown artifact from the first US orbital spaceflight Mercury MA-6.

 Mercury Atlas - Friendship 7 was the first manned Mercury mission that reached orbit piloted by John Glenn.
-Launched February 20th 1962 John Glenn became the first American in orbit and making history.
+Launched February 20th, 1962, John Glenn became the first American in orbit and made history.

 A unique combination of artifacts.